 We operate in a rapidly evolving industry focused on modernizing financial and accounting operations.
 Our solutions are relatively new and have been developed to respond to an increasingly global and complex business environment with more rigorous regulatory standards.
 If organizations do not increasingly allocate their budgets to financial automation software as we expect or if we do not succeed in convincing potential customers that our platform should be an integral part of their overall approach to their accounting processes, our sales may not grow as quickly as anticipated, or at all.
 Our business is substantially dependent on enterprises recognizing that accounting errors and inefficiencies are pervasive and are not effectively addressed by legacy solutions.
-Future deterioration in general economic conditions may also cause our customers to cut their overall information technology spending, and such cuts may disproportionately affect software solutions like ours to the extent customers view our solutions as discretionary.
+The COVID-19 outbreak has adversely affected economies and financial markets globally, with many businesses cutting spending on information technology deemed nonessential.
+During the year ended December 31, 2020, we have seen certain new and existing customers halt or decrease investment in infrastructure, which has negatively impacted our business, operating results, and financial condition.
+Future deterioration in general economic conditions, including as a result of COVID-19, or a slow economic recovery, may also cause our customers to cut their overall information technology spending, and such cuts may disproportionately affect software solutions like ours to the extent customers view our solutions as discretionary.
 If our revenue does not increase for any of these reasons, or any other reason, our business, financial condition and operating results may be materially adversely affected.